 The heart of its mission – caring, healing, teaching and serving all – continues to drive innovation, change and enhancement at Alameda Health System as it looks to promote wellness and eliminate disparities within the diverse communities it serves.

-A major economic force in Alameda County, AHS employs more than 3,800 people including 800 physicians at seven facilities throughout the county.
-These include Highland Hospital, a major regional trauma center and teaching hospital, John George Psychiatric Hospital, an acute and emergency care facility in San Leandro; Fairmont Hospital, an acute rehabilitation hospital and skilled nursing facility in San Leandro; San Leandro Hospital; and four ambulatory wellness centers in Oakland, Newark and Hayward, California.
+A major economic force in Alameda County, AHS employs more than 4,500 people including 1,000 physicians at nine facilities throughout the county.
+These include Highland Hospital, a major regional trauma center and teaching hospital, John George Psychiatric Hospital, an acute and emergency care facility in San Leandro; Fairmont Hospital, an acute rehabilitation hospital and skilled nursing facility in San Leandro; San Leandro Hospital; Alameda Hospital; and four ambulatory wellness centers in Oakland, Newark and Hayward, California.